-Manuals for This Machine
+Manuals for This Printer

-There are ten manuals that separately describe the operational procedures for the operation and maintenance of the machine.
+There are six manuals that separately describe the procedures for the installation of a printer and for the operation and maintenance of the printer and its optional equipment.

-To enhance safe and efficient operation of the machine, all users should read and follow the instructions contained in the following manuals.
+To enhance safe and efficient operation of your printer, all users should read and follow the instructions contained in the following manuals.